Sriparna2002/Sentiment-Analysis-For-Movie-Review/README.md

 Text Sentiment Analysis Project

-This project is a Text Sentiment Analysis system that classifies movie reviews into Positive, Negative, or Neutral sentiments using Machine Learning and Deep Learning techniques.
+This project is a Text Sentiment Analysis system that classifies movie reviews into Positive, Negative using Machine Learning and Deep Learning techniques.
 The project uses Logistic Regression as a baseline model and an LSTM-based Deep Learning model, along with rule-based NLP logic, to improve prediction accuracy.

 The final model is deployed using Streamlit for real-time sentiment analysis.